One home colouring mishap that we do hear of from time to time is orangey colour results when colouring with a blonde colour.

 The visible part of our hair is… only the visible part of your hair.
 Your hair colour is a combination of various colour pigments, including the visible colour and then the base or underlying colour.
 The darker your hair, the more pigment it contains.

-Almost all hair has red within its base colour.
+All hair has red within its base colour.
 Black has a large quantity of dark red base pigment, brunettes have an orange base pigment.

 When you lighten your colour, as part of the process of stripping out the visible pigments in your hair, you reveal pigments which usually are not visible in hair, and which are all predominantly red or orange.
+This is know as the Natural Contributing Pigment.

 The cool toned colour pigments within your hair are the smallest and they are the first to be lifted out of your hair during the lightening process.
-There are more warmer (red and orange) molecules than cool colour molecules, and the warmer pigments are larger, so they are the last to be lifted out of hair.
+There are more warmer (red and orange) molecules than cool colour molecules, and the warmer pigments (Natural Contributing Pigment) are larger, so they are the last to be lifted out of hair.

 Lightening or bleaching your hair is the process of breaking down these smaller colour pigment molecules in your hair.
 Once they are lifted out there is a yellow colour base, which is the base for your new blonde colour.